Why should I choose Divorcefilers over other services?

 We have broken down the charges to fairly reflect the time and work it takes to initiate, set-up and prepare your documents.
 Please note that you have up to twenty four hours from the time your file is opened to cancel for a 50% REFUND OF THE PROCESSING FEES ASSUMING THE PROCESSING FEES HAVE BEEN FULLY PAID PLUS THE COURT FILING FEES ASSUMING NO FILING FEES HAVE BEEN PAID TO THE SUPREME COURT.
 THEREFORE, ANY DEPOSIT TOTALING LESS THAN 50% OF THE PROCESSING FEE IS NON-REFUNDABLE.
 After 24 hours has elapsed, the only refund available consists of any filing fees not yet paid to the Supreme Court.

-A refund will be processed within ten business days of our having received a written request for cancellation of our services.
-Written requests should be signed, dated and faxed or e-mailed to us and must be received within 24 hours from initial payment for a return of 50% of processing fees.
-After 24 hours, written requests must be sent for a return of any filing fees not yet paid to the Supreme Court.
+A refund will be processed within ten business days of our having received a written request for cancellation of our services and a signed agreement (which Divorcefilers will prepare) for the return of said fees.
+Written requests should be signed, dated and mailed to us and must be received within 24 hours from initial payment for a return of 50% of processing fees.
+After 24 hours, written requests must be mailed for a return of any filing fees not yet paid to the Supreme Court.